GUIDE Golfing in Japan Japan is home to almost 2,350 golf courses with 18 holes or more

-The Olympic Games are expected to raise the profile of Japan as a golfing destination, as is the announcement by the Florida-based PGA Tour in November that Japan will host its first official tournament in October 2019 as part of its annual swing through Asia.
+The Olympic Games are expected to raise the profile of Japan as a golfing destination, as did the first official PGA tour tournament in Japan held in October 2019 as part of the Florida-based PGA Tour's annual swing through Asia.

-The tournament will have a purse of US$9.75 million and will be played at the Accordia Golf Narashino Country Club in Chiba Prefecture , east of Tokyo.
+The tournament had a purse of US$9.75 million and was played at the Accordia Golf Narashino Country Club in Chiba Prefecture , east of Tokyo.